WHO WE ARE

 The Kump House property provides many opportunities for hands-on learning and supports tree-planting initiatives throughout the city of Elkins.
 We have:

-• Heritage apple tree orchard
+An heritage apple tree orchard

-• Workshops on pruning and grafting
+Workshops on pruning and grafting and other related topics

-Wetlands Nature Walk
+Wetlands Nature Area and Tree Arboretum Walk

 Summer Camp Activities